Infant & Child Feeding

 What makes you good parents is doing your best in your own reality.

 Children are not passive in the feeding process.
 They have their own mind and wills, which must be given attention.
 At the same time, meals are also part of education.
 It is parents' responsibility to provide adequate environment for

 children's participation in the process.

 My practice is focused on sharing with you all the necessary and personalized information to make you feel confident feeding your children.
-The idea is to help you offer this adequate environment in order to teach them
+The goal is help you to offer an adequate and learning environment for them to develop

-appropriate autonomy in relation to eating during each stage of life.
+autonomy in relation to eating from infancy to adolescence.